Check latest Covid information and travel restrictions here first before planning any Backpacking Bali trip: International travel Covid information

-- Bluebird taxi’s are the official taxis in Bali, the others will try mimic them so be wary.
+- Bluebird taxis are the official taxis in Bali, the others will try to mimic them so be wary

 - Balinese people are very spiritual and take their religion and beliefs seriously.
 You will often see public ceremonies and festivals going on.

 - Children begging on the roads – They are not homeless, nor starving.
-They are sent to beg by criminal organisations to target tourists.
+They are sent to beg by criminal organizations to target tourists

 - If you rent a moped be wary that Bali has 1 rule on the roads – That rule is – There are no rules!

 - Police will do regular spots check especially in low season and stop tourists – But they are just looking for bribes